tegacodes/slop-evader/README.md

 No browser add-on will save us.
 We need collective action and pushback that goes beyond individual tools to avoid maching learning.
 But I hope this project inspires more work and thinking on tools that support a politics of refusal.
 We shouldn't be satisfied with a status quo where out-of-touch billionaires get to shape the values, priorities and technologies we build as societies.

 It's very easy to do these searches without this extensions, this tool is just a convenience.

-### But why Mumsnet?

-Having a baby radically reconfigures your relationship to the internet.
-Suddenly you need strangers to tell you how to make a small human sleep, eat, shit, burb—the full catalogue of basic biological functions that feels overwhelming until someone on a forum shares their experience on figuring it out.

-I'm aware Mumsnet has become synonymous with transphobia for some, and I'm fully committed to trans rights and opposed to transphobia in all its forms.
-But every platform here—Reddit, YouTube, the rest—hosts racist, misogynistic, and transphobic content.
-Why does Mumsnet get singled out while Reddit, still crawling with actual nazis, passes without comment?
-Maybe it's worth noticing that a platform associated with reproduction gets held to a different standard.